 Provide a minimum 12-in. x 22-in.
 (305 x 559 mm) piece of sheet metal for flame roll-out protection in front of burner area for furnaces closer than 12-in.
 (305 mm) above the combustible deck or suspended furnaces closer than 12-in.
-(305mm) to joists.
+(305 mm) to joists.
 The sheet metal MUST extend underneath the furnace casing by 1-in.
-(25mm) with the door removed.
+(25 mm) with the door removed.

-The bottom closure panel may be used for flame roll-out protection when bottom of furnace is used for return air connection.
-See Figure 26 for proper orientation of roll-out shield.
+The bottom closure panel on furnaces of widths 17-1/2-in.
+(445 mm) and larger may be used for flame roll-out protection when bottom of furnace is used for return air connection.
+See Figure 29 for proper orientation of roll-out shield.